Get a guaranteed return on investment with a Scotiabank GIC.

 When will I need this money?

 Take a look at your savings goals and timeline.
-If your financial goals mean that you will need this money in a year or more, a GIC could be the right move to help you avoid the temptation of dipping into your savings.
-A GIC can help you earn more interest on your savings goals, such as saving a down-payment on a home or buying a new vehicle.
+If your circumstances won’t require you to access this money for at least a year or longer, a GIC is a great option to help you avoid the temptation of dipping into your savings.
+A GIC can help you earn more interest on your savings goals, like saving for a down payment on a home or buying a new vehicle.

 Lump sum or regular contribution?

-The advantages of the GIC are that your investment is safe and your principal amount is guaranteed no matter how the market fluctuates.
-One of the things to consider about a GIC is that once you set up the account, you cannot keep adding to your savings periodically.
-It is the pressure cooker of savings and once it is locked in, it is best not touched until the maturity date.
+The advantages of GICs are that your investment is safe, and your principal amount is guaranteed no matter how the market fluctuates.
+One thing to consider about a GIC is that once you purchase it, you cannot continue adding to it.
+It’s the pressure cooker of savings, so once it’s locked in, it’s best to leave it alone until the maturity date.
 You can always open another GIC once you have saved the minimum deposit needed.

-With your HISA, you can start your savings account and continually add funds.
+With your HISA, you can open your savings account and continually add funds.
 Each dollar you add to your account will begin earning interest.
-Many HISA accounts will even allow you to set up automatic weekly contributions, which can help your savings grow painlessly.
+Many HISA accounts will even allow you to set up automatic contributions, which can help your savings grow painlessly.

 A High-Interest Savings Account is a good choice for individuals who are saving more gradually for their financial goals.
-It might feel challenging to save a lump sum of $10,000 for a new vehicle within a year, but if you set up your bank account to deposit $193 into a HISA each week, you will reach your goal before the year is over.
+It might feel challenging to save a lump sum of $10,000 for a new vehicle in a year, but if you set up your bank account to deposit $193 into a HISA each week, you’ll reach your goal before the year ends.

 Choice of return?

 How much money are you hoping to earn on your investment?
 Research the interest rates for different GIC terms and HISAs.
-Comparing different GIC and HISA offerings will also allow you to choose how often you are paid interest.
-Some accounts will pay out interest monthly, while others payout interest at the time of maturity.
+Comparing GIC and HISA offerings will also allow you to choose how often you’re paid interest.
+Some GICs allow interest to be paid out while your principal remains invested, while others payout interest at the time of maturity.
 If you want instant access to interest earned, the monthly payouts might suit your financial needs better.

 How important is access to my money?

-Life can be unpredictable, so it is always wise not to tie up your money in one place.
+Life can be unpredictable, so it’s wise not to tie up all of your money in one place.
 Ideally, the best long-term savings strategy would be to use multiple GICs and a HISA account together.
-However, if you are just starting your savings journey, a HISA is a good place to start.
+However, if you are just starting your savings journey, a HISA is a great place to start.

 Use a HISA to build up your savings without losing access to your money in the case of an emergency.
-Once you have saved $500-1,000 that you can comfortably live without, even in the case of a pricy financial emergency, then consider opening a GIC.
+Once you have saved $500 to $1,000 that you can comfortably live without, even in a costly emergency, consider investing in a GIC.

 Though GICs and HISAs work differently, both are wonderful tools to help you build your savings and reach your financial goals.